rossetti/KSLBook/docs/06-Chapter6.md

         timeBtwEvents, maxNumberOfEvents, timeOfTheLastEvent, name
     ) {

+        private val myEntityGeneratorAction = GeneratorActionIfc { generate() }

         override fun generate() {
             val entity = entityCreator()
-            require(entity.defaultProcess != null) {"There was no initial process specified for the entity"}
+            require(entity.defaultProcess != null) { "There was no default process specified for the entity.
+Ensure that the `defaultProcess` property is set via the process() function or directly." }
             activate(entity.defaultProcess!!, priority = activationPriority)
         }